KennaLab/SpliPath/SpliPath_Tutorial.md

 * ```junc_anno_file``` is the file containing the annotations of LeafCutter outlier junctions or query junction, generated in Step 2.
 * ```tissues_leafcutter_pvals_file``` lists paths to the LeafCutter analysis P values of each tissue type.
 Each element is a LeafCutter file path named under a tissue.
 The tissues should be the same with those in the RNAseq sample metadata file. e.g.
 * ```gdb_path``` is the GDB file of DNA variants generated in Step 1.
 The table of phenotype data should be specified in ```cohort_name```.
 * ```rna_meta``` and ```wgs_meta``` is the file of phenotype / metadata of the RNA and DNA sequencing samples.
 Both of them should have 'SubjectID', 'SampleID', and 'Group' to specify which individual the sample is collected and which phenotype group the individuals belong to.
 In addition, 'rna_meta' should have 'Tissue' column, which specify the tissue source of the RNAseq sample.
-The two files are not required for unpaired data analyses
+The two files are not required for unpaired data analyses.

 2. Thresholds to nominates csQTLs
-* ```min_nr_tissue``` requires LeafCutter P value of a junction should be under the threshold in at least this number of tissues
-* ```max_allele_freq``` is the maximum allele frequency to nominate ultra rare sQTL candidate
+* ```max_allele_freq``` is the maximum allele frequency to nominate ultra rare sQTL candidate.
 * ```splice_prediction``` is the splice-altering prediction to annotate the DNA variants.
 The names of elements in the list are prediction tools, they should be in GDB database tables.
 The items are the scoring fields in the GDB database prediction tables A splice prediction tool may provide more then one scores.
 The maximum of the given scores will be used as the prediction of the corresponding tool for each variants.
-Default to:
+Default to list(SpliceAI = c("spliceaiDS_AG", "spliceaiDS_AL", "spliceaiDS_DG", "spliceaiDS_DL")):
 * ```min_splice_score``` is the min splice score of each prediction tools to nominate ur-sQTL candidate.
-* ```spliceai_default_reference``` suggests whether SpliceAI predictions are pre-computed or SpliceAI default annotation were used when running SpliceAI
+* ```spliceai_default_reference``` suggests whether SpliceAI predictions are pre-computed or SpliceAI default annotation were used when running SpliceAI.

 #### Paired WGS and RNAseq analyses